 3. Evidence from after the swim

-Vanishing Video — Other than footage from the beginning and end, most of the video from Nyad’s endeavor disappeared within a few months of her swim.
+Vanishing Video—Other than footage from the beginning and end, most of the video from Nyad’s endeavor disappeared within months of her swim.

-Impossible Speed — The explanation Nyad’s navigator gave for her blazing speed does not add up when you look closely at his numbers.
+Impossible Speed—The explanation Nyad’s navigator gave for her blazing speed does not add up when you examine his numbers.